dustinpfister/blog_posts/_posts/canvas-example-pop-the-lock.md

 layout: post
 categories: canvas
 id: 571
-updated: 2021-03-03 14:45:09
+updated: 2021-03-03 14:47:13
-version: 1.23
+version: 1.24
 ---

-A long time ago I played a game called [pop the lock on android](https://play.google.com/store/apps/details?id=com.sm.popTheLock&hl=en_US).
-It was a very simple game that just involved a circle moving along the path of another circle and once it gets close to a target area you need to tap the screen or else you loose, you also loose if you tap to soon.
+A long time ago I played a game called [pop the lock on android](https://play.google.com/store/apps/details?id=com.sm.popTheLock&hl=en_US), and managed to end up getting hooked for a while.
+It was a very simple game that just involved a circle moving along the path of another circle, and once it gets close to a target area you need to tap the screen or else you loose, you also loose if you tap to soon.
+I can then try again and the object is to repeat this process up to a certain count of times to unlock a lock.

 I find myself making clones of this game now and then, in part because it is so easy to make a game like this.
 It is the kind of game where I can make a working clone within just about an hour or so when I am working at my best.
 Many of the game prototypes that I have made so far are the kind of projects where it takes a long time to get something together that is just starting to look like a game, but things do not always have to be that way when it comes to this sort of thing, a game can be simple.
 It is also a great example of what really matters when making a game which is just to make something that is fun, or addictive in a distinct unique way.